robenkleene/prism/manual/src/full---help-output.md

 - This means that in order to specify a background color you must also specify a foreground (text) color.

-- If you want delta to choose one of the colors automatically, then use the special color 'auto'.
+- If you want prism to choose one of the colors automatically, then use the special color 'auto'.
   This can be used for both foreground and background.

 - If you want the foreground/background color to be your terminal's foreground/background color,